Random variate generation using only finitely many unbiased, independently and identically distributed random bits: Continuous variate generation

-Observe that the inversion method requires $F^{-1}$ in a ``black box'', also called an oracle.
-On the other hand, it avoids the cumbersome calculation of the cell probabilities and the set-up of the Knuth-Yao DDG tree, and thus shines by its simplicity.

-In spirit, the inversion method mimics the method of Han and Hoshi, and indeed, this observation leads to a simple bound.
-Let $\mathcal{A}_{2\epsilon}^{\star}$ be a cubic partition of $\mathbb{R}^{1}$ into intervals of equal length $2\epsilon$.
-Denote the probabilities of these intervals by

-Assume that we select an interval from $\mathcal{A}_{2\epsilon}^{\star}$ following this law by the method of Han and Hoshi using random bits $U_1$, $U_2$, $U_3$, \ldots{} also used in the inversion method.
-It is easy to see that the number of bits needed before halting in the inversion method is smaller.
-Therefore, for the inversion method, we have
+The inversion method mimics in spirit the method of Han and Hoshi, and indeed, this observation leads to a simple bound.
+Let $\mathcal{A}_{2\epsilon}^{\star}$ be a partition of $\mathbb{R}$ into disjoint intervals of equal length $2\epsilon$.
+Denote the probabilities of these intervals by $\mathbf{P}\{X\in A\}$ for $A\in\mathcal{A}_{2\epsilon}^{*}$ and its corresponding probability vector $\mathbf{p}$.
+Assume that we select randomly an interval according to $\mathbf{p}$ using the method of Han and Hoshi.
+It is easy to see that the number of bits needed to halt in the inversion method is smaller.
+Therefore, for the inversion method, we have also that $\mathbf{E}(T)\leq H(X\mid \mathcal{A}_{2\epsilon}^{\star})+3$.
+From the aforementioned upper bound and lemma \ref{csiszar_lemma}, we conclude theorem \ref{inversion_borne_sup_thm} that follows immediately.